sonic-pi-net/sonic-pi/etc/doc/tutorial/11-Iteration-and-Loops.md

 So far we've spent a lot of time looking at the different sounds you can make with `play`, `sample` and `with_fx` blocks.
 We've also learned how to trigger these things through time using `sleep`.

 As you've probably found out, there's a *lot* of fun you can have with these basic building blocks.
 However, a whole new dimension of fun opens up when you start using the power of code to structure your music and compositions.
-In the next few sections we'll explore some of this powerful new tools.
+In the next few sections we'll explore some of these powerful new tools.
 First up is iteration and loops.

 ## Repetition